RyanShaw-3083/ZM_NCM_RE/README.md

 # Insight the NCM
-At honestly, That's absolutely dream of software in the networking field.
-I always (have to) look forward to improving on "the security" functions.
+To be honest, this is definitely the dream network software.
+I always (must) look forward to some improvements in "safety" features.

 ## Prepare
 Before continuing, please make the following preparations.